Luke is a Partner in the Dispute Resolution practice and specialises in contentious financial services regulatory matters.

 Luke is ranked Band 1 in the Chambers Asia-Pacific 2021 Financial Service Regulation category and Band 3 in the Dispute Resolution category.
 He is also ranked as a leading individual in the Legal 500 Asia Pacific Dispute Resolution and Regulatory Compliance and Investigations categories.

 Experience & expertise

 - Citigroup in the landmark criminal cartel proceeding brought by the CDPP and the ACCC concerning a $2.5bn capital raising by ANZ.
 All of the CDPP’s charges were withdrawn

 - Citigroup in a landmark insider trading proceeding brought by the Australian Securities and Investments Commission.
 Considered an international ‘test case’ raising novel issues including the ‘Chinese Wall’ defence and investment banks’ procedures for handling potential conflicts of interest.
 All of ASIC’s claims were dismissed

-- Global investment banks in relation to ASIC investigations of benchmark rates (BBSW and FX)
+- Global investment banks in relation to various ASIC investigations and enforcement

 - Bank of China in Federal Court proceeding concerning fraudulent USD50m promissory note

 - Commonwealth Bank of Australia and Bankwest in the ‘exception fee’ class action